 Are you ready to get that heart pumping and blood flowing while you improve your health and reduce pain and inflammation?

-What Goes on in Your Body When you are in an Infrared Sauna?
+What Goes on in Your Body when you are in an Infrared Sauna?

 The reaction of your body to infrared therapy is the same as when you do moderate exercise.
-When in an infrared sauna, the body’s response to it is the same as with a regular sauna.
-This includes: intensive sweating, blood vessel dilation, and heart rate increase.
+When in an infrared sauna, the body’s response to it is the same as a regular sauna.
+This includes intensive sweating, blood vessel dilation, and heart rate increase.
 All of these responses will bring about many health benefits.
 However, some agree that with infrared, the heat in your body is experienced more intensely, but without the sometimes suffocating effects of heated air.

 The waves produced by the infrared lamps in a sauna go deep through your skin and heal deep tissue.

-When exposed, your body experiences radiant heat, which goes down to 1 ½ inch inside your skin.
+When exposed, your body experiences radiant heat, which goes down to 1 ½ inches inside your skin.
 The wavelength of infrared is believed to impact the chemical bonds between molecules in the cell.
 Inside an infrared sauna, this provides many therapeutic effects.

 Benefits of Infrared Sauna Therapy Include:

 Infrared therapy stimulates the circulatory system, causing the heart to beat more vigorously and blood vessels to dilate, which help cleanse the circulatory system and more fully oxygenate the body’s cells.
-Better blood circulation means more toxins flow from the cellular level to the skin’s surface to improve cell health, aid in muscle recovery and strengthen the immune system.
+Better blood circulation means more toxins flow from the cellular level to the skin’s surface to improve cell health, aid in muscle recovery, and strengthen the immune system.

 What Is The Difference Between Near and Far Infrared?